Triplkrypl/avr-net-enc28j60/README.md

  }
 }

-// function called after closed any connenction passively from other side or actively by TcpDisconnect function
+// function called after closed any connection passively from other side or actively by TcpDisconnect function
-// it is nesesry for correct clear application memory after any connenction ends
+// it is necessary for correct clear application memory after any connection ends
 // if you prepare any memory in TcpOnConnect callback clear it here void TcpOnDisconnect(const unsigned char connectionId){
  // always check port or client connection id here,
- // if you for diferet connenction type prepare diferent memory you have to know what you have to clear
+ // if you for different connection type prepare different memory you have to know what you have to clear
- // use this callback even if you use synchonous wait for response,
+ // use this callback even if you use synchronous wait for response,
- // other side can close connenction asynchonously sooner than you expect if(TcpGetConnection(connectionId)->port == 80){
+ // other side can close connection asynchronously sooner than you expect if(TcpGetConnection(connectionId)->port == 80){
  }
 }